 This happens because the placenta links your blood supply with your baby.
 Transferring everything they need to grow and develop, directly to them.
 In fact, experts point out that during every minute of pregnancy, “around 550 milliliters of blood is pumped into the uterus to exchange enough nutrients placentas for your baby.”

 This is also why pregnant moms need to be careful about what they eat and drink during pregnancy, as well as the drugs they take, as these pass directly to their growing baby.

 The placenta also produces hormones that help to trigger labor.
-But until the time is right for your baby’s birth, the placenta secretes hormones such as progesterone and estrogen to prevent early labour.
+But until the time is right for your baby’s birth, this organ secretes hormones such as progesterone and estrogen to prevent early labor.